luohaoliu/interview-question-practice/SQL_concept_review.md

 The following SQL statement lists if the employees "Davolio" or "Fuller" have registered more than 25 orders:

 SELECT Employees.LastName, COUNT(Orders.OrderID) AS NumberOfOrders FROM Orders INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID WHERE LastName = 'Davolio' OR LastName = 'Fuller' GROUP BY LastName HAVING COUNT (Orders.OrderID) > 25;

+The SQL EXISTS Operator

+The EXISTS operator is used to test for the existence of any record in a subquery.

+The EXISTS operator returns true if the subquery returns one or more records.